Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-1.md

 Tickers (e.g., BCH, BTC, ETH), coin names (e.g., Tether, USD Coin, etc.) and other such metadata for CashTokens is **not** stored on the BCH blockchain.
 This is in order to make the most efficient use of block space.
 After all, every byte of data that goes into a transaction is stored on dozens or hundreds of BCH full nodes across the world (until or unless pruned).

 The metadata for CashTokens is, instead, made available through individual initiative via a JSON file that uses a specific [schema](https://github.com/bitjson/chip-bcmr#metadata-registry-json-schema), called the [Bitcoin Cash Metadata Registries](https://github.com/bitjson/chip-bcmr), or **BCMR** for short.
-This metadata can be made available via IPFS and/or via DNS on a website of one's choosing over HTTPS, and can be linked to on- chain from the OP\_RETURN together with a hash of the JSON file.
+This metadata can be made available via IPFS and/or via DNS on a website of one's choosing over HTTPS, and can be linked to on-chain from the genesis transaction's OP\_RETURN together with a hash of the metadata file in JSON format.

 Token creators and/or other entities in the ecosystem can create and publish BCMR files.
-Registries can collate these files into large collections of BCMR JSON data, such as [this one from the otr.cash registry](https://raw.githubusercontent.com/OpenTokenRegistry/otr.cash/master/static/.well-known/bitcoin-cash-metadata-registry.json).
+Registries can aggregate these files into large collections of BCMR JSON data, such as [this one from the otr.cash registry](https://raw.githubusercontent.com/OpenTokenRegistry/otr.cash/master/static/.well-known/bitcoin-cash-metadata-registry.json).
 There can be any number of registries and different registries can have different standards or specializations.
 For example, [otr.cash](https://otr.cash/docs/list/) has very specific listing standards that any serious token project would do well to review.

 Or, you can forego registries altogether, and simply publish your own BCMR file.
 Registries may then pick it up, or not, depending on individual initiative.

+Whatever method you choose, my recommendation for serious projects is to adopt the [BCMR standard](https://github.com/bitjson/chip-bcmr).

 ##### Sample BCMR Metadata

-Here is some sample BCMR from my [“Real Bitcoin Fam” ](https://RealBitcoinFam.com)fungible token.
-It specifies a token name of “Real Bitcoin Fam Community Award Tokens’, a ticker of XRBF and that this token has 2 decimal places.
+Here is some sample BCMR metadata from my [“Real Bitcoin Fam” ](https://RealBitcoinFam.com)fungible token.
+It specifies a token name of “Real Bitcoin Fam Community Award Tokens”, a ticker of XRBF and that this token has 2 decimal places.

 Take a look.
-It’s very human-readable, I promise.
+It’s very human-readable, I promise. 😊

 	{
 		"$schema": "https://cashtokens.org/bcmr-v2.schema.json",